Buy for Uni questions answered

-The Buy for Uni mortgage is available to 18+ year old UK resident students in Higher Education throughout England and Wales who have at least 1 full academic year remaining of the course on completion of the mortgage.
+The Buy for Uni mortgage is available to students who are 18+ years old, UK resident and in Higher Education in England or Wales.
+There must be at least 1 full academic year remaining of the course on completion of the mortgage.

 How much could I borrow?

 We will lend up to 100% of the value of the property, subject to a maximum of £400,000 (minimum £90,000).
-We will assess your application and the actual amount you can borrow will depend, among other things, on the income that will be received from letting rooms within the property.
-Where there is insufficient rental income to support the mortgage, we will consider the income of the family member(s) supporting you, after the deduction of financial commitments.
+The actual amount you can borrow will depend, among other things, on the income that will be received from letting rooms within the property.
+Where there is insufficient rental income to support the mortgage, we will consider the income of the family member(s) supporting you.

 What sort of property is acceptable?